Moore's Ford lynchings: Reaction

 The mass lynching received national coverage and generated widespread outrage.
 Large protests and marches against the lynchings took place in New York City and Washington, DC.
 President Harry S. Truman directed the Justice Department to investigate the crimes under federal civil rights law, the first time the FBI would do so.
 He also created the President's Committee on Civil Rights in December 1946.
 The Truman administration introduced anti-lynching legislation in Congress, but was unable to get it passed against the opposition of the white southern Democratic bloc in the Senate.
-Together with outrage about the Columbia, Tennessee 1946 race riot, the Moore's Ford lynchings generated increased awareness and support from more of the white public for the growing Civil Rights Movement.
+Together with outrage about the Columbia race riot of 1946, the Moore's Ford lynchings generated increased awareness and support from more of the white public for the growing Civil Rights Movement.
 Demonstrators marched outside of the White House demanding the end of lynchings.

 On July 28, 1946, a funeral for the Dorseys and Dorothy Malcom was held at the Mount Perry Baptist Church.
 As George Dorsey was a World War II veteran, and his coffin was draped in an American flag.
 The funeral was well attended by the national news media, although many black people stayed away out of fear.
 One black man at the funeral told a journalist from The Chicago Defender: "They're exterminating us.
 They're killing Negro veterans and we don't have nothing to fight back with except our bare hands".